Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreConfig.md

 - Batch Settlement cutoff times can no longer be configured.
 - A new API Password, HMAC Key and other API relation authorization and authentication was available self-serve in Payeezy RPM Administration and cannot be performed in Marketplace; <need to know where a merchant can do this self-service to a comparative analysis of that system can be performed>.
 - There is more configuration available to a merchant admin in Marketplace for CommerceHub that was previously available to this role via Payeezy Gateway.
-- The ability to edit the terminal/MID address and create and edit users was available in Payeezy RPM Administration and will now be done in User Management inside BusinessTrack.
+- The ability to edit the terminal/MID address and create and edit users was available in Payeezy RPM Administration and will now be done in User Management inside of BusinessTrack.
 - Partner API capabilities are currently not supported and will be available in future releases
 - Finally, in Payeezy Gateway the Administrative pages could be displayed in multiple languages (EN, FR, ES) based on the terminal setting; at this time Marketplace is available in English language only.

+---

 ## User Management

-Provides the capability to
+Provides the capability to:
 - Filter list by client
 - Export user list
 - Import user